gaehlerm/SoftwareEngineering/README.md

 # 35. Refactoring Techniques

 "The fewer methods a class has, the better.
 The fewer variables a function knows about, the better.
-The fewer instance variables a class has, the better" Robert C. Martin
+The fewer instance variables a class has, the better" - Robert C. Martin [Clean Code]

 // move some of these techniques to working with existing code?
 I believe most of them also work with legacy code.